Deepika-Garg/BecomeMillionaire/README.md

   > - As a user I want to see if any help/hint available for me to complete the quiz and win as much as possible.

 ### Quiz site Owner
+  > - As the site owner I want to offer a Welcome Page.
   > - As the site owner I want to provide a fun and engaging quiz for the user.
   > - As the site owner I want the user to be able to replay the game multiple times.
   > - As the site owner I want to questions to appear randomly and different for the same level to make it more engaging.